msainsburydale/NeuralEstimators.jl/docs/src/advancedusage.md

 [SimpleChains.jl](https://github.com/PumasAI/SimpleChains.jl), which is optimised for small networks on the CPU, is also supported via [Lux.jl](https://lux.csail.mit.edu/stable/api/Lux/interop#Lux-Models-to-Simple-Chains).

-Despite these differences, the high-level API of NeuralEstimators.jl is largely consistent across backends, particularly with the convenience wrapper [`LuxEstimator`](@ref).
+Despite these differences, the high-level API of NeuralEstimators.jl is largely consistent across backends.
 The typical workflows are as follows:

 ::: code-group